 Ally Auto Finance is an auto lender based in the US.
 There are several factors you need to consider before applying for a loan with Ally Financial.
-If you’re looking to buy or lease a new or used car, the most important factor is usually your credit score.
+When it comes to buying or leasing a new or used car, your credit score is typically the most important factor.
 However, most lenders also require a steady source of income, proof of residence, and possibly a down payment.

 How to Get a Loan from Ally Auto Finance

-To increase your chances of getting approved for a car loan and to qualify for the best rates from Ally Bank, it’s wise to improve your credit score as much as possible before applying.
+To increase your chances of getting approved for a car loan from Ally Bank, it’s wise to improve your credit score as much as possible before applying.
 Otherwise, you might end up with high interest rates, not get approved, or the lender may require a cosigner.

 The first thing you should do is grab a copy of your free credit report from each of the three major credit bureaus.
 By law, you’re entitled to one from each credit bureau every 12 months.

 You should also know what your credit scores are.
 There are several ways to get your credit score; some are free and others you have to pay for.
-Either way, having a good idea of what your credit score is before you apply for an auto loan is a wise decision.
+Either way, it’s wise to know what your credit score is before applying for an auto loan.

 What to Do if You Have Bad Credit

 If you’re struggling with bad credit, you need to figure out why and fix it as soon as possible.
 If you have no credit history, you may want to start with a secured credit card or credit builder loan.